ndugwahenry/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 8-firstdelt deletes file betty from tmp/my_first_directory
 - 9-firstdirdeletion deletes my_first_directory
 - 10-back take you bsck to the previous working directory
+- 11-list lists files in the current directory and /boot